iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 3 reviews"/>
 </p>

+> Seems like a great idea, but the makers didn't think about this fully before releasing it.
+It sends a push notification everytime it checks to see if your exposed, without any way of changing it to only alert if potentially exposed.
+It just went off at 01:30 (in the morning) and all it was doing was checking, which isn't cool.
+Also, you actually have to add your test results, so someone who's positive still might be considered negative on the app.
+I'd give 5 stars otherwise.<br> :date: __2020-12-27 08:36:33__

+> This app was totally amazing, it was sending my Meta Data all over the world.
+It even showed me that my neighbor was exposing him self to Covid with a un-natural hand sanitizer pump that doubles as an omelette maker.
+Keep up the good work.
+It's a winner for me.<br> :date: __2020-12-22 04:18:23__

+> Every time this app does a check for exposures, it adds a file in my downloads.
+One day alone had 40 checks/40 files downloaded.
+These are a waste of space.
+Otherwise, i like the theory of this app, hopefully more people download it so it can actually do its job.<br> :date: __2020-12-22 02:51:26__

+> So what is a verification code and how do you get one and from whom?
+A help function or more explanation is needed.<br> :date: __2020-12-21 02:33:56__

 > Has only one notification type called "Exposure Notification" which fires everyday/night on exposure database updates.
 Had to silence this annoyance, but that also silences legit exposures!
 More fundamental flaws: doesn't account for PPE or if barriers between people, & relies on voluntary positive test input rather than MDH registry.
 Good: No location permissions required.
 App Info screens shows "No permissions requested".
 Double blind anon ID system is good.
 No BT issues like others.<br> :date: __2020-12-18 14:20:18__